 After listening to many people and organizations about protecting and restoring shorelines, several reoccurring themes emerged.
 First, local government staff, at the forefront of property owner interactions, need support and additional technical guidance to promote and facilitate shoreline restoration.
-Second, there is evidence that civic engagement approaches can effectively shift social norms towards protecting and restoring natural shorelines.
-However, such approaches take a long time to be successful, and require a continuous and focused champion to gain and sustain momentum.
-Third, effective partnerships from neighboring states may be models to advance protection and restoration of natural shorelines.
+Second, there is evidence that community leadership development, including civic engagement approaches, can effectively shift social norms towards protecting and restoring natural shorelines.
+However, it can take time for behavior shifts to successfully establish.
+Therefore, community leadership development requires continued support and focus to gain and sustain momentum.
+Third, effective partnerships from neighboring states may provide models to advance protection and restoration of natural shorelines.